Turkish, Armenian envoys meet in bid to end chilly relations | NewsChannel 3-12

 Associated Press

 MOSCOW (AP) — Turkish and Armenian envoys have met in Moscow to try to end decades of bitterness between their countries and to establish diplomatic ties.
-Although Turkey was among the first countries to recognize Armenia’s independence in 1991, the neighbors share a bitter relationship and have no diplomatic ties.
-They said after the meeting they would continue to talk without preconditions.
+Turkey was among the first countries to recognize Armenia’s independence in 1991.
+But the neighbors share a bitter relationship and have no diplomatic ties.
+They said after the meeting Friday they would continue to talk without preconditions.
 It’s the regional foes’ second attempt at reconciliation.
-Turkey and Armenia reached an agreement in 2009 to establish formal relations and to open their joint border, but the agreement was never ratified because of strong opposition from Azerbaijan.
+Turkey and Armenia reached an agreement in 2009 to establish formal relations and to open their joint border.
+But the agreement was never ratified because of strong opposition from Azerbaijan.